-- For long bike rides, make sure you keep yourself fuelled and hydrated.
-Energy bars, bits of cake, sweets, and bananas - these are all great sources of energy for long rides and will serve you well.
+For long bike rides, make sure you keep yourself fuelled and hydrated.
+Energy bars, bits of cake, sweets and bananas - these are all great sources of energy for long rides and will keep you feeling energised.

 Road Cycling Tips for Beginners

 When it comes to road cycling, there are a few more things to consider, and tips you’ll find useful.

 If you’re going to get into road cycling, you should consider wearing a helmet.
 You’ll clock much faster speeds than on most other types of bike and you’ll be sharing the road with vehicles.
 Over half of all cycling fatalities are due to head injuries.

 Ensure you’ve chosen the right riding position.
 It’ll make a big difference to how comfortable you are and consequently, how long you can ride for.

 If you’re using clip pedals, try to get into the habit of unclipping early and with the same foot first every time.
 Clip pedals will increase your power and speed; they just take some getting used to.

 If cycling in a group, learn how to ride as a group.
 You’ll use your energy more efficiently and as a result can go on longer, faster rides.
 The social aspect will also motivate you to cycle more often.